Nima-Mollaei/Color-Spectrum-Analyzer/README.md

-# 🎨 Color Spectrum Analyzer
+# 🎨 Color Spectrum Analyzer:

 A simple Python project to analyze the color spectrum of an image using OpenCV and Matplotlib.